bolme/pyvision/README.md

 ### Releases:

+* 1.3.0 - OpenCV is no longer required.
+This makes setup easier.
+Better support for "pip install pyvision".
 * 1.2.0 - Support for Python 3 and OpenCV 3
 * 1.1.0 - It has been a while since the last release.
 OpenCV has improved recently and has become more stable with improved python bindings.